xia-mc/PyFastUtil/README.md

       ./build.sh
       ```

-> **Note**: The project will be officially released on PyPI once all features are complete and thoroughly tested.

 ## License

 This project is licensed under the **Apache License 2.0**.
 For more details, see the [LICENSE](LICENSE) file.